Kelsie Jean Smeby Shows Off Oiled Abs In Crochet Top & Skimpy String Bikini Bottoms

 "You are a blessing!" another gushed.

-“Gorgeous freaking lady,” a third user gushed.
+"Gorgeous freaking lady," a third person remarked.

 "So beautiful a true queen," a fourth social media user wrote.

-The model’s fans have grown accustomed to seeing her sport scanty looks in her online uploads.
-She’s often seen posing in skimpy bathing suits, sexy lingerie, tight dresses, and more.
+The model's fans have grown accustomed to seeing her sport scanty looks in her online uploads.
+She often poses in skimpy bathing suits, sexy lingerie, tight dresses, and more.

-As previously reported by The Inquisitr, Kelsie recently grabbed the attention of her followers when she went topless underneath of a black leather jacket.
-She wore a pair of teeny panties and some knee-thigh boots with a cowboy hat as well.
+As reported by The Inquisitr, Kelsie recently grabbed the attention of her followers when she went topless underneath a black leather jacket.
+She wore a pair of tiny panties and knee-thigh boots with a cowboy hat as well.
 That post was also a hit among her fans.
-To date, it’s pulled in more than 11,000 likes and over 270 comments.
+To date, it's pulled in more than 11,000 likes and over 270 comments.